The IPCC and the challenge of ex post policy evaluation: Introduction

 In the rest of this paper, I first look, in Section \ref{sc:cases}, at four cases which together show that the IPCC, as currently conceived, is not capable of speaking truth to power.
-The IPCC can urge governments to adjust future plans, but it has found it difficult to criticize its paymasters.
+The IPCC can urge governments to adjust future plans, but it has found it difficult to criticize its paymasters for their past and current actions.
+The case studies also demonstrate that the IPCC finds it just as hard to critique its own work.
 I then discuss, in Section \ref{sc:remedies}, how the structure of the IPCC can be changed to facilitate \textit{ex post} policy evaluation before drawing conclusions in Section \ref{sc:conclude}.